-Bartolone is Co-Investigator on two of NASA’s Science Education and Public Outreach Forums (SEPOF), Heliophysics and Astrophysics.
-She also chairs the Informal Education Working Group for the SEPOFs and leads cross-forum professional development efforts.
+Bartolone was Co-Investigator on two of NASA’s Science Education and Public Outreach Forums (SEPOF), Heliophysics and Astrophysics.
+She also chaired the Informal Education Working Group for the SEPOFs and leads cross-forum professional development efforts.
 The goal of the SEPOFs is to increase awareness, knowledge, and understanding of scientists, researchers, engineers, technologists, educators, product developers, and dissemination agents of best practices, existing NASA resources, and community expertise applicable to Education and Public Outreach (E/PO).
 By coordinating and supporting the NASA E/PO community, the NASA/ SEPOF partnerships will lead to more effective, sustainable, and efficient utilization of NASA science discoveries and learning experiences.
 As part of her work for the forum she directed a national research project to determine the professional development and resource needs of informal educators and participated in a National Research Council STEM Out of School Time Summit.
 She also led the development of the first cross- forum retreat, which brought together approximately 70 education and public outreach professionals from across the country to work collaboratively to identify program impacts that support our nation’s CoSTEM goals for education.
 She served as part of the development team for NASAWavelength.org, a searchable database of NASA’s Science mission directorate reviewed collection of educational resources.
 She also led the analysis and cataloging efforts for the Heliophysics Division.

 From 2012 to 2014, Bartolone served as Director of Education at Adler Planetarium.
 In this role she directly supervised the Associate Director of Student Teacher Programs, 4 staff members in NASA Forum Programs, and up to 10 educators indirectly.
 She supervised and mentored Education staff in design, development, implementation and evaluation of projects.
 She represented the Adler to external partners and on internal projects including leading the proposal effort for Education and Public Outreach for NASA’s OHMIC mission.
 She served as a GEMS site director for Adler Planetarium in collaboration with the Learning Design Group at Lawrence Hall of Science.
 She was also a member of the Adler’s Executive leadership team.